misraX/courrier/README.md

 ## Installation:

-For the first time use `docker-compose` with `--build` to build the containers from images.
+`docker-compose up`  For the first time use `--build` to build the containers.

-`docker-compose up`

 Run model migrations :